katcipis/katcipis.github.io/_posts/2016-09-17-fun-with-nil-interfaces.markdown

 It reminds me all my pain with channels, where there a full combinatorial explosion of different behaviours if you are reading/writing closed/nil/ok channels.

-For the channels I understood the reasons and the tradeoffs, it seems fair enough and I still can't come up with better solutions (although I still have some problems remembering the correct behaviour depending on the combination).
+For the channels I understood the reasons and the trade offs, it seems fair enough and I still can't come up with better solutions (although I still have some problems remembering the correct behaviour depending on the combination).

-With nil I still dont get the benefit quite clearly.
+With nil I still don't get the benefit quite clearly.
 For example, a nil map behaves like an empty map:

 ```go